BDC Hamburger Icon

 According to Global Workplace Analytics, the U.S. economy could save over $700 billion a year if employees with telework-compatible jobs worked at home at least half the time.

-3. Eliminate paper from your workflow.
+5. Eliminate paper from your workflow.

-In 2021, the pulp and paper sector was responsible for about 190 metric tons of carbon dioxide emissions, a historic high for the industry, according to the International Energy Agency.
-Paper production projections are on the rise until at least 2030.
-Using energy sources other than fossil fuels can help reduce the heat needed for the paper and pulp drying process.
+The elimination of paper is a relatively manageable but transformative action that the business world can take to reduce climate change.
+The pulp and paper sector was responsible for about 190 metric tons of carbon dioxide emissions in 2021, a historic high for the industry, according to the International Energy Agency.
+Plus, paper production projections are expected to continue rising until at least 2030.

-Recycle your electronic waste.
+7. Recycle your electronic waste.

 As workforce teams go remote, technology has been implemented in almost every aspect of the business.
-Reliance on tech creates excessive electronic waste — a mountain of cellphones, computers, tablets and flat-screen TVs.
+Reliance on tech creates excessive electronic waste — a mountain of cell phones, computers, tablets and flat-screen TVs.

 A simple Google search can help you find an electronics recycling center in your city.
 In addition, consider partnering with a charity in your area that could distribute these devices to people in need.

-Choose an environmentally responsible web host.
+8. Choose an environmentally responsible web host.

 Most web hosting providers have large carbon footprints and don’t power their services with renewable energy.
 Green web hosting is affordable and can help your company be eco-conscious.
 Companies such as GreenGeeks, DreamHost, Solve and iPage provide green hosting solutions that won’t break the bank.